cicadax1/cicadax1/README.md

-- 👋 Hi, I’m @cicada1204
-- 👀 I’m interested in stuff
-- 🌱 I’m currently learning python
+-  I’m currently learning python

 <!---
 cicada1204/cicada1204 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.